Deezzir/MusicVis/README.md

 ./build/musicvis
 ```

 Keep the app running.
-Rebuild with `./build.sh`.
+Rebuild with `make HOTRELOAD=1`.
 Hot reload by focusing on the window and pressing `F5`.

 ## Controls